Amadevus/pwsh-script/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/Amadevus/pwsh-script)](https://github.com/Amadevus/pwsh-script/releases/latest)
 ![GitHub commits since latest release (by date)](https://img.shields.io/github/commits-since/Amadevus/pwsh-script/latest)

-In order to use this action, `script` input is provided.
+In order to use this action, `script` input is required.
 The value of that input should be the body of a PowerShell script.

-The following is initialized before your script is executed:
+The following variables are initialized before your script is executed:
 - `$github` is an object representing the workflow's [`github` context]
 - `$job` is an object representing the workflow's [`job` context]
 - `$runner` is an object representing the workflow's [`runner` context]